thacherhussain/build-my-mac/README.md

 #### Update Operating System

-Go to App Store and run any operating system updates
+Go to App Store and run any operating system updates (this may take a bunch of iterations)

 #### XCode